vp777/random-thoughts/Phishing Killer Recipe.md

             - Enrich email gateway logs to include a field with the urls found in the emails.
             > It should be easy to deploy, and it will probably be available out of the box in case url reputation check is enabled on email gw.
 		 - Synchronously:
-            - Create a rule on email gateway that will append (or prepend, i.e. domain) something unique like: "/sandbox-static-guid" in every link found in emails, essentially adding them a signature.
-Then if that signature is found in the proxy logs, it should be safe to assume that the session originated from an email.
-            > Careful planning will be required before deployment.
-Other than modifying the email body (so breaking potential digital signatures), its functionality depends on the presence of a "collaborating" web gateway, which might not be always the case. (e.g. maybe when a user is connected through WiFi)
 			- Specifically for Windows, monitor the [process creation event](https://www.ultimatewindowssecurity.com/securitylog/encyclopedia/event.aspx?eventID=4688).
 When a link from an email is clicked, a new process of the default internet browser will be created and the url will be passed as an argument.
             > Ok, almost synchronous, but to the point that allow us to reap most of the benefits of synchronous monitoring.
             >